charlieheslington/jabbourianjs/README.md

 ## General info
 Checks sections of writing against rules from the ACE writing guide.
 Please excuse this readme's Jabbourian.

-This checker currently checks text against 8 rules from the ACE Writing Guide.
+This checker currently checks text against 8 rules and 2 warnings from the ACE Writing Guide.

 ## Technologies
 * JavaScript